 4. Clarity: How well do you articulate your solution and the potential impact it will have on society?
 (10%)

 Can I submit an application in a language other than English?

-No, all entries, in their entirety including videos, must be submitted in English, as outlined in the Rules.
+No, all entries in their entirety must be submitted in English, as outlined in the rules.
+Pitch videos may be filmed in a language other than English, but must then have English text captions added.
 Entries not submitted in English are subject to disqualification.

 Are all countries/provinces eligible to participate?

 This Contest is not open to individuals in the province of Quebec in Canada.
 In addition, residents of Cuba, Iran, Syria, North Korea, Myanmar (formerly Burma) and Sudan are not eligible to participate.
 This Contest is void in these countries and where otherwise prohibited or restricted by law.
-For detailed eligibility requirements, please visit our Rules page.
+For detailed eligibility requirements, please review the rules.